aremneva/KinoZhutt/README.md

 ### Install in your local development environment

-1. Once you've found a home for your KinoZhutt repository, clone it.
+1. Once you've found a home for your KinoZhutt repository, clone it
 ```bash
 git clone https://github.com/aremneva/KinoZhutt.git
 ```